ohmicode/kalaha/README.md

 List of improvements that could be done, but were not applied yet:
 1. Split front-end and back-end parts.
 These should be different repos for production-like solution.
 2. Append moves History for each Game and ability to Replay it.
+3. Improve "join game" procedure on front-end: Generate a full link to join instead of "id" field.
-3. Replace Long with UUID for playerId and gameId, if we want more security here.
+4. Replace Long with UUID for playerId and gameId, if we want more security here.
-4. We suppose this is a microservice BEHIND an Auth service, which provides all the security and identification functionality.
+5. We suppose this is a microservice BEHIND an Auth service, which provides all the security and identification functionality.
 If we suppose to make this project a standalone web app, we should append security, proper identification and login/password functionality alongside UUIDs for the entities ids.
-5. Append Prometeus+Grafana metrics.
+6. Append Prometeus+Grafana metrics.
 We have Actuator endpoints only for now.